kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_N_Release_Body.md

 ### Release Notes

 * This app is packaged with `<<zim>>` (<<date>>) for testing purposes.
 The packaged archive is located in the `archives` folder.
-Note that it has a generic name intentionally.
 See the readme in that folder;
+* You can open new dynamic, browsable article tabs or windows with right-click, ctrl-click, etc., on an internal link (or right-click on the page itself to open current article in new tab);
-* The app is compatible with new ZIMs that are compressed with zstandard and containing WebP images, while remaining backwardly compatible with xz compression;
+* The app is compatible with new ZIMs that are compressed with zstandard and containing WebP images, and also with no-namespace ZIMs, while remaining backwardly compatible with xz compression;
 * If a different archive is picked, it will be remembered and launched automatically on startup;
 * Service Worker mode is only operational in builds for modern Windows;
 * In modern versions of Windows, you can print by pressing Ctrl-P or using the print icon.
 If local printers are not available (after clicking on More options...) then print to PDF and use another app to print.